JMassing/Pokerbot/README.md

 Welcome!
 This is an open-source project.
 It is intended for experimenting and testing different ideas and concepts and in general just have some fun :grinning:.
 If you have any questions or suggestions, you can contact me at julimassing@gmail.com.

 ## Introduction
 Pokerbot is a c++-project that uses OpenCV image processing methods to detect cards from a USB-camera feed and can play texas holdem poker against a human player.
 The decision making of the bot in this version is purely probability based using Monte Carlo Simulation.
-It takes the current game state into account and calcualtes the probability of winning with the bot's hand.
+It takes the current game state into account and calculates the probability of winning with the bot's hand.
 The bot makes a decision based on the winning probability and the potsize and bets placed by the player.
 Refer to the HowTo section for instructions on how to build and use the Pokerbot.
 The Pokerbot currently only runs on Windows.

 I am planning to implement the following in the future (in no particular order):
 * Build and run on Linux